perlun/dotfiles/README.md

   end up looking for something similar for GNOME/GTK.
 "One clipboard to rule them all" is much more my melody than the GNOME/X11 default.

+### Cinnamon tweaks

+- Get rid of pre-defined Ctrl-Alt-Tab keybinding, to use it for "cycle trough windows of the same application".
+Use [this approach](https://github.com/linuxmint/Cinnamon/issues/2539) to remove the `switch-panels` setting under `org.cinnamon.desktop.keybindings.wm` in `dconf-editor`

 ### References

 - Bug #1672297 “gnome-shell uses lots of memory, and grows over time: https://bugs.launchpad.net/gnome-shell/+bug/1672297